KailaniBailey/IBM-Data-Science-Professional-Certificate/README.md

 This repository contains documentation and resources used to complete the certification, relevant notes and other code snippets, and proof of certification for each course.

+# Tools <br>
-The following tools were used to complete this certification:
+The following tools were used to complete this certification:<br>
 (Python, Jupyter, GitHub, IBM Watson Studio, IBM Cloud Pak)

+# Libraries <br>
-The following Python libraries were used throughout the certification:
+The following Python libraries were used throughout the certification:<br>
 (Pandas, Numpy, SciPy, matplotlib, seaborn, plotly, Folium, scikitlearn)